 Jeremy A. Yellen is a historian of modern Japan who earned a Ph.D. in history from Harvard University in 2012.
 His research interests center on Japan’s political, diplomatic, and transnational history.
 Jeremy’s research projects grapple with the politics and transformative nature of modern war, and shed light on broader issues of empire, decolonization, international order, and war termination.
-His articles have appeared in such journals as the Journal of Contemporary History, The International History Review, The Diplomat, and the Hong Kong Economic Journal.
+His articles have appeared in such journals as the Journal of Contemporary History, The International History Review, The Asia-Pacific Journal: Japan Focus, The Diplomat, and the Hong Kong Economic Journal.
 Since August 2014, he has been an Assistant Professorship in the Department of Japanese Studies at the Chinese University of Hong Kong.